PRO100BYTE/ProjectArcade-Wiki/advanced-features/updates-and-content-download.md

 <figure><img src="https://i.imgur.com/5BEGno3.png" alt=""><figcaption></figcaption></figure>

-When the download is finished, you can switch to the new Theme from the [USER INTERFACE SETTINGS](../navigation/main-menu.md#user-interface-settings) in the MAIN MENU
+When the download is finished, you can switch to the new Theme from the [User interface settings](../navigation/main-menu.md#user-interface-settings) in the MAIN MENU

 <figure><img src="https://i.imgur.com/b09I4a0.png" alt=""><figcaption></figcaption></figure>